greenelab/lab-website-template/README.md

   No need to buy monthly hosting from GoDaddy or the like!
   Put the source code for your website in a repo, turn on GitHub Pages, and the site will go live.
   Any changes you make to the code will update on the site automatically.
+- **[GitHub Actions](https://github.com/features/actions)** is a feature of GitHub that (among other things) can automatically run scripts and other actions when changes are made to a repo.
+  Setting up GitHub Actions is only needed for certain specific tasks that aren't handled automatically by Jekyll or other parts of the template.
 - **[HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)** is how you write the main content of a web page.
   It tells the browser what to show, like paragraphs of text, tables of numbers, images with captions, etc.
 - **[Markdown](https://en.wikipedia.org/wiki/Markdown)** is a easier way to write certain [basic things from HTML](https://commonmark.org/help/).